 Walk from the theater to the opposite end of the square.
 From there you will be able to see the castle again… and when turning right, there will be the St. Martin’s Cathedral.

 Now turn left – towards the UFO bridge.
 We like to come here at sunset – you can see the colourful sky and after a while, you get to admire the night sight as well.

 When you are on the other side of the Danube, don’t go up to the tower yet.
-First walk along the river at the Tyršovo nábrežie – that’s the embankment where the entrance to the UFO tower is, and where you can find the Magio beach (during the summer only).
+First walk along the river at the Tyršovo nábrežie – that’s the embankment where the entrance to the UFO tower is, and where you can find the Tyršák beach further down (during the summer only).

 After this walk, take the lift to the tower and get prepared to be astonished! :) If you want to go up to the UFO tower, it will cost you 7,40 € per person – unless you are going up with a guide.
 Fancy the idea of sightseeing with a free welcome drink at the UFO bar?
 Click here!